ooooootaro/obsidian-notes5555/Kozlov/Neurobiology and neurotechnology.md

-Ca 2+ can determine the possibility of releasing the neurotransmitter
+Ca 2+ can determine the possibility of releasing the neurotransmitter!!!!!!!!!!

 ![[Pasted image 20250322192739.png]]

-Steps in the process of chemical synaptic transmission
+Steps in the process of chemical synaptic transmission!!!!
 ![[Pasted image 20250322193529.png]]

 										![[Pasted image 20250322193750.png]]